Jadenyifanhe/interactive-immersive-multimedia-generation/README.md

 ## Report & Presentation

-Our report is included in this repository.
+Our report is included in this repository (see `report.pdf`).
 You can also check out our report via [this link](https://docs.google.com/document/d/1n7jtXed6hKWhCfQGKV0GhT0UWBGgBF_y/edit?usp=sharing&ouid=100645612073317945557&rtpof=true&sd=true).

-Our presentation slide can be found [here](https://docs.google.com/presentation/d/119QP-hJ5BajnJeNcwqrSVAARHUDr09Vg1w8m0VyIjGA/edit?usp=sharing).
+Our presentation slide has also been uploaded to this repo (see `presentation.pdf`).
+It could also be found [here](https://docs.google.com/presentation/d/119QP-hJ5BajnJeNcwqrSVAARHUDr09Vg1w8m0VyIjGA/edit?usp=sharing).

 # References